wrapnuts/wrapnuts/README.md

 ## Disclaimer

 The author is NOT a cryptographer and this work has not been reviewed.
 This means that there is very likely a fatal flaw somewhere.
-Wrapnuts and cashu are still experimental and not production-ready.
+Wrapnuts and Cashu are still experimental and not production-ready.